Harshal-Malviya/EcoML/README.md

 Every time you run a Jupyter cell, EcoML automatically:

-✔ Measures CPU & GPU usage
+✔ Monitors CPU and GPU utilization in real time
 ✔ Estimates energy (kWh) & CO₂ (grams)
 ✔ Gives an *Eco Score (0-100)*
-✔ Detects bottlenecks (CPU/GPU mismatch, overheating, idle GPU etc.)
-✔ Logs all runs to CSV for dashboards
+✔ Provides recommendations for resource-efficient model training ✔ Logs all runs to CSV for dashboards
 ✔ Shows insights pills *inline inside the output cell*